LeonardMH/deku/README.md

 This crate provides bit-level, symmetric, serialization/deserialization implementations for structs and enums

+> WARNING: This repo is a fork of deku that adds fixed support for LSb-first
+> bit ordering rather than MSb-first.
+I have no intention to maintain long-term
+> support for this and you should not depend on it in your projects.
+Ideally,
+> this functionality will be integrated directly into deku.

 ## Why use Deku

 **Productivity**: Deku will generate symmetric reader/writer functions for your type!